 Identity theft happens when someone steals your personal information and uses it without your permission.
-It is a serious crime that can wreak your finances, credit history and reputation - and it can take time, money and patience to resolve.
+It is a serious crime that can wreck your finances, credit history, and reputation - and it can take time, money and patience to resolve.
 The Federal Trade Commission (FTC), the nation's consumer protection agency, prepared a guide to help you repair the damage identity theft can cause and reduce the risk of identity theft happening to you.

 Protecting your Personal Identity: 5 Useful Tips

 - Be careful about giving your personal information to a person, agency or company that contacts you (as opposed to one you contact).
 Never give out your Social Security Number, date of birth, mother's maiden name, credit card number, bank PIN codes or passwords.
 Ask the person to give you a phone number you can call to verify his/her identity and ask the person to send you any information they would like you to consider in writing.